oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/mvdr_beamforming/README.md

 # MVDR Beamforming
-This reference design demonstrates FPGA IO streaming in oneAPI.
+This reference design demonstrates IO streaming in DPC++ on an FPGA for a large sytem.
+The IO streaming is 'faked' using data from the host.

 ***Documentation***:
 * [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>